dror27/dk-shack/vol2/songs/en/Time For Love.md

 So many thoughts I had, but now they're gone\
 For almost two years here, I've been on my own\
 There're nothing to eat\
-The house is a mess, smells like a pit\
+The house is a mess,\
+Smells like a pit\
 \
 And now it's time, time for love\
 Time for pulling out the stops\